Ernyoke/ervin-szilagyi-static-site/src/index.md

 Hi there!

-I'm Ervin, a software engineer with vast experience ranging from smaller, one-man projects to huge, distributed enterprise projects based on micro-services and event-driven architectures.
+I'm Ervin, a software engineer currently working at Microsoft, with vast experience ranging from smaller, one-man projects to huge, distributed enterprise projects based on micro-services and event-driven architectures.
 In my time in the industry I raked up several IT certificates, which can be checked out in my [résumé](resume.md).

 I am also an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/community-builders-directory/?cb-cards.sort-by=item.additionalFields.cbName&cb-cards.sort-order=asc&awsf.builder-category=*all&awsf.location=*all&awsf.year=*all&cb-cards.q=ervin&cb-cards.q_operator=AND) since 2022.